encircle/dockerbuilds/README.md

 And add any whitelisting rules to the file

 ## Letsencrypt ##

-Use the letsencrypt.sh script to add and renew letsencrypt certificates.
+Use the letsencrypt script to add and renew letsencrypt certificates.

+Make sure to update the variables within the script to match domains and containers etc.

+Variables:

+  - domain - Domain for which certificate is required
+  - webserver_container - Name of the webserver container for the site
+  - containerdir - Directory for the stack
+  - email - Email for letsencrypt notifications

 ##### Initial certificate #####